introlab/MOvITPlus/docs/JSONDailyReportFormat/JSON_Documentation.md

 Example:

-For day 5, the value with the JSON file: "relievePressurePersonalGoalPercent": 0, "releivePressureRecommendedGoalPercent": 0,
+For day 5, the value with the JSON file: ```.json "relievePressurePersonalGoalPercent": 0, "relievePressureRecommendedGoalPercent": 0,```

-For day 8, the value with the JSON file: "relievePressurePersonalGoalPercent": 22, "releivePressureRecommendedGoalPercent": 9,
+For day 8, the value with the JSON file: ```.json "relievePressurePersonalGoalPercent": 22, "relievePressureRecommendedGoalPercent": 9,```

-For day 9, the value with the JSON file: "relievePressurePersonalGoalPercent": 18, "releivePressureRecommendedGoalPercent": 9,
+For day 9, the value with the JSON file: ```.json "relievePressurePersonalGoalPercent": 18, "relievePressureRecommendedGoalPercent": 9,```

-For day 12, the value with the JSON file: "relievePressurePersonalGoalPercent": 61, "releivePressureRecommendedGoalPercent": 28,
+For day 12, the value with the JSON file: ```.json"relievePressurePersonalGoalPercent": 61, "relievePressureRecommendedGoalPercent": 28,```

-For day 13, the value with the JSON file: "relievePressurePersonalGoalPercent": 42, "releivePressureRecommendedGoalPercent": 5,
+For day 13, the value with the JSON file: ```.json "relievePressurePersonalGoalPercent": 42, "relievePressureRecommendedGoalPercent": 5,```

-For day 14, the value with the JSON file: "relievePressurePersonalGoalPercent": 25, "releivePressureRecommendedGoalPercent": 7,
+For day 14, the value with the JSON file: ```.json"relievePressurePersonalGoalPercent": 25, "relievePressureRecommendedGoalPercent": 7,```

 ## Time spent in the wheelchair during the day - Bar Graph